J. Posadas: Long live Posadas!

 Posadist newspapers such as Red Flag, published by the Revolutionary Workers Party (Trotskyist) in Britain, ran headlines praising Soviet cosmonauts and the launching of Chinese rockets as well as articles on local industrial disputes.

-Posadas was also thought to have a large ego as indicated by his habit of ending his articles by exclaiming "Long live Posadas!"

-This actually stemmed from the way Posadas "wrote" his documents.
+Posadas was thought to have a large ego as indicated by his habit of ending his articles by exclaiming "Long live Posadas!"
+This actually stemmed from the way he "wrote" his documents.
 They were usually the transcript of speeches delivered at party events, whether with a small group of closest collaborators, or larger activities.
-In the early years, after Posadas ended his speeches with "¡Viva la Revolución Mundial!" and "¡Viva la Cuarta Internacional!", someone else would traditionally yell "¡Viva el camarada Posadas!" – all this would be duly reported in print.
+In the early years, after Posadas ended his speeches with "¡Viva la Revolución Mundial!" and "¡Viva la Cuarta Internacional!" ("Long live world revolution!
+Long live the Fourth International!"), someone else would traditionally yell "¡Viva el camarada Posadas!" ("Long live comrade Posadas!") – all this would be duly reported in print.

-Scholarly Discourse on Posadism
+Scholarly discourse on Posadism

 Due to the radical nature of the Posadist theories and the egocentric administration of the Fourth International Posadist, there were many backlashes against it soon after its foundation.
-Joan Benevant, an Argentine militant, compared the organization to a church where Posadas acted as “the pope”.
+Joan Benevant, an Argentine militant, compared the organization to a church where Posadas acted as "the pope".
 Several member nations quit, the prominent ones being Brazil and Argentina.
 With the loss of several members and lack of support from scholars, Posadas continued to practice his principles nonetheless.
-Many scholars during at that time viewed his work in a satirical way, as seen in Teresa Hayter’s autobiography Hayter of the bourgeoisie, where she describes Posadas as “the craziest of all deviators from Trotskyism”.
-A very recent work on Posadism was done by A. M. Gittlitz called I Want to Believe: Posadism, UFOs and Apocalypse Communism.
+Many scholars during at that time viewed his work in a satirical way, as seen in Teresa Hayter's autobiography Hayter of the bourgeoisie, where she describes Posadas as "the craziest of all deviators from Trotskyism."
+A work on Posadism was written by A. M. Gittlitz called I Want to Believe: Posadism, UFOs and Apocalypse Communism.
 The author reviews the history of Posadism and its ultimate collapse, and analyzes the significance of the current rise of interest on this topic.
-Taking the theme of approaching Posadism as a “crazy subfield” of Trotskyism like earlier scholars, Gittlitz expands on it by exploring the current thoughts on Posadism, how that has changed from its previous cult-like nature in the late 20th century.
+Taking the theme of approaching Posadism as a "crazy subfield" of Trotskyism like earlier scholars, Gittlitz expands on it by exploring the current thoughts on Posadism, how that has changed from its previous cult-like nature in the late 20th century.